Luxury Everest View Trek

 Yes, the Everest View Trek is all about great mountain views.
 The highlight is the Everest View Hotel, where you can see Everest, Lhotse, Ama Dablam, and other peaks clearly on a good day.
 Even on the trail to Namche Bazaar and back, you’ll get stunning panoramas.

 Most expenses like lodging, meals, and guide services are included in the package.
 You may need some extra cash for souvenirs, snacks, Wi Fi, or small personal purchases.
-Around USD 200–300 is usually enough for the trek.
+Carry enough cash for these things, and you're sorted.

 Daily walking ranges from three to six hours, depending on the day.
 The pace is relaxed, with plenty of breaks for tea, snacks, or just soaking in the views.
 Our itinerary is designed carefully so that you can enjoy the scenery without feeling rushed.